juniorgasparotto/GraphExpression/doc/.generator/pages/presentation/expressiongraph.md

 ```

 * A entidade `A` é a raiz da expressão e seu "índice no nível" será zero.
 Note que por ser a entidade raiz, ela não terá outras entidades em seu nível.
-* A entidade `B` é a primeira do segunda nível e terá a posição zero.
+* A entidade `B` é a primeira do segundo nível e terá a posição zero.
 Ela é filha da entidade `A`.
-* A entidade `C` e a segunda do segundo nível e terá a posição 1.
+* A entidade `C` é a segunda do segundo nível e terá a posição 1.
 Ela é filha da entidade `A`.
-* A entidade `D` e a terceria do segundo nível e terá a posição 2.
+* A entidade `D` é a terceria do segundo nível e terá a posição 2.
 Ela é filha da entidade `A`.
-* A entidade `E` e a primeira do terceiro nível e terá a posição 0.
+* A entidade `E` é a primeira do terceiro nível e terá a posição 0.
 Ela é filha da entidade `D`.
-* A entidade `F` e a segunda do terceiro nível e terá a posição 1.
+* A entidade `F` é a segunda do terceiro nível e terá a posição 1.
 Ela é filha da entidade `D`.
-* A entidade `G` e a primeira do quarto nível e terá a posição 0.
+* A entidade `G` é a primeira do quarto nível e terá a posição 0.
 Ela é filha da entidade `F`.

 ## Navegação para a direita (Próxima entidade)